-Mardi Gras week plus the holiday weekend of Presidents’ Day, Lunar New Year, and Valentine’s Day plus scattered winter school breaks resulted in heavy crowds at Walt Disney World.
-This stretch of February is typically one of the busiest times of the year, with higher wait times, attendance, and congestion in Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios.
+Mardi Gras plus the holiday weekends of Presidents’ Day, Lunar New Year, and Valentine’s Day plus scattered winter school breaks resulted in heavy crowds during what’s otherwise winter off-season at Walt Disney World.
+This stretch of February and March 2022 will be busy, with higher wait times, attendance, and congestion in Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
+(Updated January 13, 2022.)

-As we stressed repeatedly months beforehand, that week was a “red flag” on our 2021 Walt Disney World Crowd Calendars.
+Let’s start with the good news.
+Mardi Gras 2022 won’t be anything like last year.
+As we stressed repeatedly months beforehand, that week was a “red flag” on our Walt Disney World Crowd Calendars.
 We predicted it would be the busiest week of the first quarter of the year, and one of the worst 5 weeks of the entire year at Walt Disney World.
-We highly recommended anyone with flexibility in travel dates avoid that week.

 The final weekend of Mardi Gras was particularly busy.
 All four Walt Disney World theme parks hit capacity for all ticket types and Disney did a last-minute extension to weekend park hours.
 This came after Walt Disney World previously extended hours several times, with closing times of 10 pm and 11 pm some nights for Magic Kingdom and EPCOT.
 This is several hours later than normal 7 pm and 8 pm park closing this time of year, and suggested Disney’s internal forecasts were projecting a busy week.

 EPCOT likewise went from averaging 16 to 22 minute wait times from mid-January through mid-February to 35 minute waits.
-The above graph also underscores the difference between holidays/weekends v. weekdays (the spikes are all Saturday and Sunday or holiday breaks).
+EPCOT also sees a significant difference between holidays/weekends and weekdays (the spikes are all Saturday and Sunday or holiday breaks).

 You know what they say?
 “Fool me once, strike one.
 But fool me twice… strike three.” ~Michael Scott